grafana/carbon-relay-ng/docs/installation-building.md

 # Release process

 During normal development, maintain CHANGELOG.md, and mark interesting -to users- changes under "unreleased" version.
-Grafana Labs regularly deploys the latest code from `master`, but cannot possibly do extensive testing of all functionality in production, so users are encouraged to run master also, and report any issues they hit.
+Grafana Labs regularly deploys the latest code from `main`, but cannot possibly do extensive testing of all functionality in production, so users are encouraged to run main also, and report any issues they hit.
-When interesting changes have been merged to master, and they have had a chance to be tested for a while, we tag a release, as follows:
+When interesting changes have been merged to main, and they have had a chance to be tested for a while, we tag a release, as follows:

 * Update CHANGELOG.md from `unreleased` to the version.
-Create a PR and merge into the master branch.
+Create a PR and merge into the main branch.
 [Example PR](https://github.com/grafana/carbon-relay-ng/pull/512)
 * Create a git tag for the new version from the CHANGELOG commit merged from the PR and push the tag to GitHub.
     Example for adding the v1.4.0 tag:
     ```